mike-mcdonald/pbot-graph/src/document/transportation-system-plan/en/06-street-classification-descriptions/01-pedestrian-classification-descriptions/03-city-walkways.md

 ---
 ### City Walkways

-City Walkways are intended to provide safe, convenient, and attractive pedestrian access to activities along major streets and to recreation and institutions; provide connections between neighborhoods; and provide access to transit.
+City Walkways are intended to provide safe, convenient, and attractive pedestrian access along major streets and trails with moderate level of pedestrian activity supported by current and planned land uses.
+These includes Community and Regional Corridors, non-frequent transit lines, and moderate-demand off-street trails.

-> **Land Use:** City Walkways should serve areas with dense zoning, commercial areas, and major destinations.
+> **Land Use:** City  Walkways  shouldprovide access along  major  streets toneighborhood commercial areas, andother communitydestinations.
 Where auto-oriented land uses are allowed on City Walkways, site development standards should address the needs of pedestrians for access.
 >
-> **Improvements:** Use the Pedestrian Design Guide to design City Walkways.
-Consider special design treatment for City Walkways that are also designated as Regional or Community Main Streets.
+> **Improvements:** City Walkways should have regularly-spaced marked crossings (with closer spacing in Pedestrian Districts), sidewalks on both sides, and a pedestrian realm that can accommodate moderate levels of pedestrian activity.